A guest post by Susan Swope

 Susan Swope and her wife Shirley live near Gettysburg, PA and have been attending The Christmas Revels in Washington for nearly 20 years.
-Last Spring, Susan took a chance during our Gala auction and submitted a winning bid to appear as a guest performer — in full costume and makeup — in one show of our 2018 production, singing on all audience sing-alongs and participating in various scenes on stage.
+In the Spring of 2018, Susan took a chance during our Gala auction and submitted a winning bid to appear as a guest performer — in full costume and makeup — in one show of our 2018 production, singing on all audience sing-alongs and participating in various scenes on stage.
 This is her story.

 This morning I awoke from another dream that I am still with you, onstage and back, singing and chatting, and milling about amid all the excitement.

 Shirley and I first learned of Revels perhaps 35 years ago, when we found a used LP of the original Boston Revels at Second Story Books.
 Over the years we would be tantalized by Mary Cliff’s playing of a Revels piece on her Saturday night folk music show, “Traditions.”
 Shirley would imagine staging our own Revels with the chorus we belonged to.
 And I would point out how unrealistic that was.
 We came to your first Nordic show in the 1990s and have been coming ever since.
 Usually I take advantage of the early ticket priority for donors and organize a group.
 Throughout all those years, I harbored a fantasy of being in The Christmas Revels, but I don’t think I mentioned it even to Shirley.
 It wasn’t realistic: I would never pass the audition, and I live two hours away.